Skip to main content

 A practical framework to decide whether your next accounting hire should be local or offshore.
 Four questions to answer before you commit to either option.

-Viral Patel, CPA Mar 14, 2026 5 min read
+Ricky Patel, CPA Mar 14, 2026 5 min read

 Hire Locally vs Offshore Team: The Essential 4-Question Framework